Diet Program Alternative: L.E.A.N.

 E is for Exercise

 Regular, brisk physical activity, helps you control your weight and cope with stress.
-Exercise will help you make the changes called for in the other parts of the L.E.A.N. program.
+Exercise will help you make the changes called for in the other parts of L.E.A.N.
 Find ways to make exercise fun!

 A is for Attitude